ivodolenc/nuxt-font-loader/README.md

 - Default: `false`

-Enable this if you request fonts from a third-party server, such as Google, etc.
+Enable this if you request fonts from a third-party server, such as Google, Typekit, etc.

+> When used with multiple sources method, this is enabled by default

 ```html
 <link rel="dns-prefetch" href="https://fonts.gstatic.com/" />